janlelis/unicode-display_width/README.md

 Option | Descriptions
 -------|-------------
-`emoji: :basic`   | No width adjustments for Emoji sequences: all partial Emoji treated separately `emoji: :rgi_fqe` | All fully-qualified RGI Emoji sequences are considered to have a width of 2 `emoji: :rgi_mqe` | All fully- and minimally-qualified RGI Emoji sequences are considered to have a width of 2 `emoji: :rgi_uqe` | All RGI Emoji sequences, regardless of qualification status are considered to have a width of 2 `emoji: :all`     | All possible/well-formed Emoji sequences are considered to have a width of 2 `emoji: true`     | Use recommended Emoji set on your platform (see below) `emoji: false`    | No Emoji adjustments, Emoji characters with VS16 not handled
+`emoji: true`     | Use recommended Emoji set on your platform, see section below `emoji: :basic`   | No width adjustments for Emoji sequences: all partial Emoji treated separately `emoji: :rgi_fqe` | All fully-qualified RGI Emoji sequences are considered to have a width of 2 `emoji: :rgi_mqe` | All fully- and minimally-qualified RGI Emoji sequences are considered to have a width of 2 `emoji: :rgi_uqe` | All RGI Emoji sequences, regardless of qualification status are considered to have a width of 2 `emoji: :all`     | All possible/well-formed Emoji sequences are considered to have a width of 2 `emoji: false`    | No Emoji adjustments, Emoji characters with VS16 not handled

 *RGI Emoji:* Emoji Recommended for General Interchange

-*Qualfication:* Whether an Emoji sequence has all required VS16 codepoints
+*Qualification:* Whether an Emoji sequence has all required VS16 codepoints

 See [emoji-test.txt](https://www.unicode.org/Public/emoji/16.0/emoji-test.txt), the [unicode-emoji gem](https://github.com/janlelis/unicode-emoji) and [UTS-51](https://www.unicode.org/reports/tr51/#def_qualified_emoji_character) for more details about qualified and unqualified Emoji sequences.

+#### Emoji Support in Terminals

+Unfortunately, the level of Emoji support varies a lot between terminals.
+While some of them are able to display (almost) all Emoji sequences correctly, others fall back to displaying sequences of basic Emoji.
+When `emoji: true` is used, the gem will attempt to set the best fitting Emoji set for you (e.g. `:rgi_uqe` on "Apple_Terminal" or `:basic` on Gnome's terminal widget).

+Please [open an issue](https://github.com/janlelis/unicode-display_width/issues/new) if you notice your terminal application could use a better default value.

+You are encouraged to give your users the option to configure the level of Emoji support in your library or application and for the best developer experience in their terminals. (same is true for ambigouos width).

 ### Usage with String Extension